hakdo/sjefersuper/content/post/csp.md

 tells the browser where to send those reports.
 The traditional way of doing this is to provide an endpoint that will receive the reports: `report-uri`.
-This is now deprecated and the official recommendation is to use the `report-to`directive with a JSON object explaning where to send those reports.
+This is now deprecated and the official recommendation is to use the `report-to`directive with a JSON object explaining where to send those reports.
 The `report-to` directive is not supported yet in most browsers, so if you want reporting, you should probably configure both.
 You can read more about this at https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/report-uri.